Young woman reading a book

 • Nursing and residential care facilities: approximately $90,000

-While there are lucrative job opportunities available to you after completing an MBA/MPH degree, there are also some things to consider before you start applying.
+While there are lucrative job opportunities available to you after completing a dual degree, there are also some things to consider before you start applying.

-One factor to consider is the time it will take you to complete your degree and that your commitment to your program will likely last from two to three years.
+One factor to consider is the time it will take to complete your degree and that your commitment to your program will likely last two to three years.

-Compared to traditional full-time MBA programs that last between one and two years, your time spent in the dual degree program can be slightly longer in duration.
+Compared to traditional full-time MBA programs that last between one and two years, your time spent in the dual degree program can be slightly longer.
 However, remember that you will enter the workforce with two distinct degrees combined into one when you graduate.
-Dual degree programs are efficient in the way that you can gain more knowledge and expand your skills in a possibly short timeframe than if you completed both degrees separately.
+Dual degree programs are efficient because you can gain more knowledge and expand your skills in a possibly shorter timeframe than if you completed both degrees separately.

 What Do I Need to Do to Get an MBA/MPH?

-Before you apply to a specific business school, be sure to check the school’s website for complete admission requirements.
-However, we will explore some general requirements you may need to meet for admission into an MBA/MPH program.
+Before applying to a specific business school, check the school’s website for complete admission requirements.
+However, we will explore some general requirements you may need to meet for admission into a joint program.

-If the MBA/MPH program you have chosen solely requires a full-time MBA application, you will only need to meet all MBA requirements.
-Keep in mind that every MBA/MPH program you apply to needs you to submit an MBA application.
-Here is a quick rundown of everything you will need to do to submit an MBA application
+If the dual degree program you have chosen solely requires a full-time MBA application, you will only need to meet all MBA requirements.
+Remember that every joint program you apply to needs you to submit an MBA application.
+Here is a quick rundown of everything you must do to submit an MBA application

 • A bachelor’s degree or international equivalent and academic transcripts

-• A professional resume detailing your work experience, extracurricular activities, ideally one to two pages long that is easy to follow and impactful
+• A professional resume detailing your work experience and extracurricular activities, ideally one to two pages long, that is easy to follow and impactful

 • Valid GMAT, GRE, or EA scores from the last five years